normanfrancis/yt-fixed-player/README.md

-# woocommerce-criteo-onetag
+# YouTube Fixed Player
-YouTube player becomes fixed on scroll.
+Browser extension that allows the YouTube player to become fixed on scroll.